-The Curriculum Leader for Spanish is Mr Raso and there are three other members of staff in the Spanish Department: Miss C Brayle, Miss H MacLoughlin and Mr J Winstanley.
-We share 7 classrooms with the French and German departments which are all equipped with interactive whiteboards.
-We also have 2 smaller rooms for speaking practice.
+The Subject Leader for Spanish is Mr Raso.
+We share 7 classrooms with the French and German departments, which are all equipped with interactive whiteboards.
+We also have two smaller rooms for speaking practice.

 1. Identity and culture

 2. Local, national, international and global areas of interest

 Each theme contains a number of topics.
 Each topic is presented to students as a teaching unit, which includes:

 - a sequence of lessons,

 - a range of resources and activities that cover the full range of skills (including opportunities for revision and consolidation, and stretch and challenge),